four footwear contract manufacturers

 Updated

-The most significant concentration Nike discloses is top-4 footwear contract manufacturers at 59%, classified HIGH by disclosed size.
+The most significant concentration Nike discloses is four footwear contract manufacturers at 59%, classified HIGH by disclosed size.
 Below: the full set from the latest 10-K — verbatim quotes, filing references, and a synthesis of what these exposures mean together.

 Model-generated analysis — not investment advice.
 Not a registered investment advisor.
 Past performance does not guarantee future results.